 Four year training leading to a Post-graduate Diploma in Integrative Psychotherapy.
-Prior to this I completed a Certificate Course in Psychodynamic Theory and Counselling Skills.
+Prior to this I completed a Certificate Course in Psychodynamic Theory and Counselling Skills at Reading University.

 I am a Registered Member of the BACP and abide by the BACP Ethical Framework.

-I currently work as a Young People's Counsellor in GP surgeries.
+I have worked as a Young People's Counsellor in GP surgeries with ARC Counselling Service.

-I was a Registered Nurse for many years, working in palliative and domiciliary care.
+I was a Registered Nurse for many years, working in palliative, neurological and homecare.
 This has allowed me the privilege of accompanying many people though profoundly difficult experiences.
-I have a particular interest in health related matters, disability and the challenges it presents for the person concerned and those close to them who may be in the carer's role.
-I have conducted a research dissertation into the growth which may arise from loss.
+I conducted a research dissertation into the growth which may arise from loss.

 Areas of counselling I deal with